brantsbrain/brantsbrain-public/GroupMe/readme.md

 ### ./GroupMeBot

-This was the first of the three scripts.
+This was the first script I made.
 Its purpose is to interact directly with any group on the controller's behalf.
 It can run any analysis on any given GroupMe and post directly into the GroupMe whatever results it finds.
 It can also "listen" to messages realtime from any user in the group and decide whether or not to run commands from that user based on their privileges in the group.

 I ran into issues with this one when a network exception came up.
 I believe my sessions were timing out and couldn't figure out how to restart them.
 Apparently this block of code wasn't executing in my try/catch block: